-In addition, unit exams cannot be made up.
-The reason that one of your unit exams is dropped is so you have the freedom to miss or do poorly on a unit exam with no questions asked.
-To summarize: there will be no make-up exams, except in extraordinary, documented situations.
+Dropping one of your unit exam grades gives you the freedom do poorly on a unit exam, or even miss one, with no questions asked.
+Because of that, there will be no make-up exams, except in extraordinary, documented situations.